snsinfu/bit4/test945-hetzner_freebsd_iso/README.md

 ```

 Go to Hetzner cloud dashboard and open the console.
 Start FreeBSD installation.
-Disk must be partitioned as:
+Partition the disk like this (swap is optional):

 ```
-ada0p1 boot
+p1 boot
+p2 swap
-ada0p2 /
+p3 /
 ```

 No root password.
 Do not add user.
-Drop to the shell and run imprinting script:
+No service or hardening.
+Drop to the shell
+and run imprinting script:

 ```
 fetch -o- http://169.254.169.254/latest/user-data | sh
 ```

 Exit the shell and shutdown the server.
+Take snapshot and attach a label
-Take snapshot.
+`custom_image=freebsd-12.1` to the snapshot.